MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/configuring-preset-approvals.md

 ### Define the first node

-Once you have defined your first stage, you optionally can add the first node.
+Once you define your first stage, you optionally can add the first node.

 1. Select the (**+)** sign.